KhaKimThuy/Motion-Generation-/README.md

     </tr>
 </table>

-## Quick Start
-A quick start guide of how to use our code is available in [demo.ipynb](https://colab.research.google.com/drive/13k2W21wlAKvPmMw6yp2ZCzuwtMmdu1ca?usp=sharing)

-This code was b_mdm_1ed on `Ubuntu 18.04.5 LTS` and requires:
+This code was tested on `Ubuntu 18.04.5 LTS` and requires:

 * Python 3.7
 * conda3 or miniconda3